Pinckley Prizes for Crime FictionPinckley Prizes for Crime Fiction

 The Pinckley Prize for Distinguished Body of Work honors an established woman writer who has created a significant body of work in crime fiction.
 The winner is nominated and selected by a jury of WNBA-NO members.

 The Pinckley Prize for Debut Novel honors a woman writer with a first-time published novel in adult crime fiction.
-The winner is selected from the submissions by a three-judge panel.
+The winner is selected by a panel of Pinckley Prize judges.

 Pinckley Prize Committee